o24s/haqumei/README.md

 I added only NOTE comments for analysis/understanding of Open JTalk.
 The comments start with `NOTE:` notation.

+For deep analysis of JPCommon, there is a branch [`analysis/jpcommon_min`](https://github.com/tarepan/analysis_open_jtalk/tree/analysis/jpcommon_min).
+In this branch, delete some codes for simplicity.

 NOTE: There are some differences between Open JTalk cvs and `r9y9/open_jtalk`.
 Open JTalk cvs stop update at v1.10, but there is the Open JTalk v1.11 as archive file in official Open JTalk page.
 `r9y9/open_jtalk` patch v1.11 into v1.10, prepare CIs, and fix bugs for Open JTalk users (especially for pyopenjtalk user).